skrodahl/qwen38-27B-dual-rtx5060/README.md

 path for another model with a reported **13.3 % end-to-end gain at concurrency 1** — single-stream, which is this rig's case.
-[Issue #54369](https://github.com/vllm-project/vllm/issues/54369) goes further and argues the rebuild fallback is what "caps useful MTP depth at k=4".
+[Issue #54369](https://github.com/vllm-project/vllm/issues/54369) goes further and argues the rebuild fallback is what "caps useful MTP depth at k=4" — still active as of September 2026.

 **If that is right, the k curve in this README is partly an artefact of the fallback, not of the draft head's quality.** A cheaper per-position cost moves